 We live in a microwave, internet driven society, and no one wants to take the time to write a longhand letter, even though it is so much more intimate and personal.
 Still there are many circumstances in which the email works better than snail mail.

 Here are some etiquette dos and don'ts to keep in mind when you are composing email notes.

 - Prepare.
 Before you begin typing an email, whether it is an initial note or a response, you should ask yourself what it is that you would like to communicate.
 In short, what is your purpose for writing?
 Once you know, you can read over the completed email before sending it out to make sure you have accomplished your goal.
 If it makes the grade, then send it; if the text is confusing, harsh, or unclear, then perhaps you should begin again.

 - Communicate.
 Remember that you are communicating with a real person who will receive this mail.
 With that in mind, you should address the person by name and be respectful.
 If this is a response to a received email you should take the time to address any questions or requests early in the note.

 - Breathe.
 We have all been guilty at some point or another of losing our composure.
 If you receive an email that angers or upsets you, do not respond in kind.
-Take the high road and either respond only to acknowledge receipt or take some time before responding so you can calm down and respond thoughtfully.
+Take the high road and either respond only to acknowledge receipt or take some time before responding so you can calm down and reply with a well thought out message.
 You never want to respond to an email (or any other form of communication) in anger.
 When we are angry we tend to say (or write) things that we either don't mean or don't need to say.
 Remember that once your email gets sent, it is out there forever.